The Many Differences Between French Bread and Italian Bread

 Both Italy and France are countries that specialize in bread making.
 Sure, when we sit down to eat at a restaurant in the US we are given a bread basket to start off our dinner.
 But bread is essential to almost every meal in Italy and France.

-If bread supply ran out in either of these countries, you can expect riots in the streets.
+If the bread supply ran out in either of these countries, you can expect riots in the streets.
 However, the two countries approach bread-making quite differently from one another.

-If you want to know a little more about how these breads are created in their native countries and what sets them apart, take a look at what I have come up with below.
+If you want to know a little more about how these bread are created in their native countries and what sets them apart, take a look at what I have come up with below.

-When we think of French bread, the “the French stick” usually comes to mind.
+When we think of French bread, the “French stick” usually comes to mind.
 It is a long, thin crusty loaf that is typically referred to as a “baguette,” which directly translates into “a stick.”

 The Baguette may be the most popular type of bread in France—it is eaten throughout almost every province in the country—but it is certainly not the only kind made.

 In terms of Italian bread making, the paesanos are known to allow the yeast to fully rise over the course of a few hours, resulting in a very thin-crusted loaf.
-The interior of Italian bread is typically extremely moist and absorbent—the better to soak up olive oil and tomatoes from caprese.
+The interior of Italian bread is typically extremely moist and absorbent—the better to soak up olive oil and tomatoes from Caprese.